PoCInnovation/Workshops/security/ransomware/README.md

 otherwise, we won't be able to help you.

 ### Step 0 - Setup
-All the required informations can be found in the [SETUP.md](./SETUP.md)
+All the required information can be found in the [SETUP.md](./SETUP.md)

 ### Step 1